kkeri/logic-interpreters/01-prop-pos/README.md

 Surprisingly the environment which best approximates this idea is the command line with shell scripting.
-A possible reason is that command line tools offer strong abstractions (processes, input, output, pipes) that support composition more than any kind of GUI.
+A possible reason is that shell scripting offers simple but powerful abstractions (processes, input and output streams, pipes) that support composition more than any kind of GUI.

 The [CALM theorem](https://rise.cs.berkeley.edu/blog/an-overview-of-the-calm-theorem/)